 Building on US leadership on Low Power Indoor (LPI) and Standard Power (SP) at 6GHz band, we believe that enablement of Peer-to-Peer (P2P) communications is the natural next step in optimum utilization of the 6GHz spectrum through multi-modal regulatory framework.
 More specifically, we believe that enabling VLP and C2C modes in the 6GHz band is critical in supporting a comprehensive set of use cases and enabling the relevant segment of industries.
 VLP and C2C modes of communications offer means for spectral and power efficient operation that may be otherwise infeasible or inefficient specially for Real Time Applications (RTA) such as real-time gaming, cloud gaming, real-time video and robotics and industrial automation.

-These applications typically have stringent latency, throughput and determinism performance requirement on the same or various traffic channels enabling the RTA use-cases
+These applications typically have stringent latency, throughput and determinism performance requirement on the same or various traffic channels enabling the RTA use-cases.

 IEEE 802 LMSC welcomes and applauds the Commission decision on authorizing VLP operation in U-NII-5 and U-NII-7.
 We strongly support the Commission to permit VLP devices to also operate in the UNII-6 and U-NII-8 bands without geofencing.
 IEEE 802 LMSC supports the Commission consideration for increasing maximum VLP transmit power level but recommend increasing the maximum power spectral density for VLP to 1 dBm/MHz without geo-fencing capability restriction.
 IEEE 802 LMSC supports VLP operation with geo-fencing capability at higher power of up to 21 dBm.